-More and more DJs are sharing their sessions on different platforms, creating a community of followers who, once the pandemic is over, will be able to attend these sessions live.
+More and more DJs are embracing live streaming, sharing their sessions across various platforms, and building a dedicated following.
+These followers, once the pandemic is behind us, will have the opportunity to experience these sessions in person.

 Subscribe to our newsletter 🎧

 Wavezoo introduces a fresh approach to live streaming for DJs, offering the chance to perform for a global audience and earn income without the need for travel expenses.

 So, what sets Wavezoo apart from platforms like Facebook Live, YouTube, Twitch, Instagram, or other live streaming services?
 There are a few key distinctions, especially in terms of monetization and copyright-related issues.